UCLM-ARCO/uclm-arco.github.io/cittavr/content/_index.md

 <br><br>
 {{% /note %}}

 Of course, you can use the supplied **Ice interface** directly from your program to achieve the same result.
 In any case, the proximity sensor should be displayed like a **red box** (you will see it in the game tab and also in the scene editor tab):

 {{< polaroid src="unity - proximity sensor.png"
 caption="Proximity Sensor: normal appearance">}}

-You may don't want to see this red box, so just uncheck the `Mesh Renderer` option of the proximity sensor prefab (when the player is stopped, otherwise you will loose the changes):
+You may don't want to see this red box, so just uncheck the `Mesh Renderer` option of the proximity sensor prefab (remember, if you want to make this change permanent, add the prefab to the scene statically):

 {{< polaroid src="unity - disable render proximity sensor.png"
 caption="Proximity Sensor: disabling the red box">}}